 - When you talk with people in the book business, you have to summarize your book.

 - When you stand up at a reading, you have to summarize your book.

-	- When you become massively famous and are on a talk show and there are television cameras on you, you have to summarize your book.
+- When you become massively famous and are on a talk show, you have to summarize your book.

 Get used to summarizing your book.
 Better yet: get good at it.
-Take ownership over this part of the process.
+Take responsibility for this part of the process.
 Make other people want to read your book.

 How to write a good synopsis